vpsfreecz/vpsadminos/docs/containers/devices.md

 ```

 *osctld* makes sure that all these listed devices are actually enabled in the
-*devices* CGroups and that the containers have corresponding device nodes
+*devices* cgroups and that the containers have corresponding device nodes
 created.

 ## Adding a new device to all containers